austral/austral.github.io/_spec/statements.md

 the declared type is used to disambiguate the type of the expression when the expression is, for example, a call to a return-type polymorphic function.

-## Let Destructure Statement {#stmt-let-destructure}
+## Let-destructure Statement {#stmt-let-destructure}

-A let destructure statement is used to break apart records, creating a binding for each field in the record.
+A let-destructure statement is used to break apart records, creating a binding for each field in the record.

 The utility of this is: when you have a linear record type, you can't extract